Plexical/django-timely/README.md

 #### Caveats

+- *See above about rushed software.*
-Some assembly required - description coming soon(ish).
+- Some assembly required - description coming soon(ish).
+- Test suite not provided yet - it's tested from within an in-house app for now.